kimlimjustin/xplorer/README.md

 -   [ ] File protection.
 -   [ ] Custom file sorting and filtering.

-Recommend us feature by [opening an Discussion](https://github.com/kimlimjustin/xplorer/discussions) if you'd like to.
+Recommend us a feature by [opening an Discussion](https://github.com/kimlimjustin/xplorer/discussions) if you'd like to.

 ---